 Preventable Deaths Related to Haemorrhage in England and Wales, 2013-2022: A Systematic Case Series of Coroners’ Reports: Supplementary Appendix

 Supplementary Appendix Figure 1: Flow diagram of inclusion and exclusion of PFDs downloaded from the Judiciary website.
+The total number of cases for initial inclusion was 4205, following exclusion of 100 non-case documents from the 4305 documents initially downloaded.

 Supplementary Appendix Table 1.
 Numbers of haemorrhage-related Prevention of Future Deaths reports (PFDs), and as a proportion of all PFDs published between 1st July 2013 and 16th November 2022 in England and Wales.